Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1948 - The Roberta Healy Finney House, aka the Revere Quality House, 100 Ogden Lane, Siesta Key, Sarasota FL.
 Designed with Ralph Twitchell, who fell in love with and moved in with the client.
 The house was a cooperative project between the two architects, Architectural Forum, Revere Copper and Brass, and the builders John Lambie of Lamolithic Industries.
 There were originally going to be eight houses like this around the country.
 When this house opened, over 16,000 people visited the first year.
 It was featured in: House and Garden, August 1949; Architectural Forum, October 1948; and Architectural Review, November 1948.
 Roberta Finney died in 1966.
 Twitchell lived there until his death in 1978 and the house stayed with the Twitchell family.
 Sold in 2003 to Doug Olson.
 B/W photos by Ezra Stoller/Esto.
-Sold in 2017 to David S. Zaccardelli Living Trust.
+Sold in 2017 to the David S. Zaccardelli Living Trust.
 A new main house was built on the property in 2007, expanded in 2017, both by Guy Peterson.
-For sale in 2023.
+Sold in 2023 to Elaine and William Crouse.

 USModernist USModernist